tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Azure security privacy and compliance.md

 **Outcome **

-Prepare to present a solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes